MosleyJD65109/Movies-ETL/README.md

 Extract, Transform, Load

 ## Purpose
-1. Create an ETL pipeline from raw data to a SQL database.
-2. Extract data from disparate sources using Python.
-3. Clean and transform data using Pandas.
-4. Use regular expressions (Regex) to parse data and to transform text into numbers.
-5. Load data with PostgreSQL and verify in PgAdmin.

-The project included extracting a large data set from Kaggle, then transforming the data into a usable dataset for a "hacking competition."
-Once the data was transformed and narrowed in scope for the hack-a-thon, the DataFrames were loaded into PostgresSQL.
+The purpose of this challenge was to create an ETL pipeline from a raw data format into an SQL database.
+To do this required python script that would extract data from several different sources.
+After the data was extracted, it was then cleaned and transform using several different elements of the pandas library.
+Regular expressions were used to parse data and convert text into numbers.
+After the data was cleaned and transformed, it was then imported into a PostgreSQL table.

 ## Extracting
-Wikipedia Movies JSON file, starting with 193 Columns:
+Wikipedia Movies JSON file was extracted first

 ![1PNG](https://user-images.githubusercontent.com/104540261/182287391-9da9968b-364a-49cf-9cad-66f9844cb1e5.png)

-Kaggle Movie Metadata, 24 columns
+Kaggle Movie Metadata was extracted second

 ![2PNG](https://user-images.githubusercontent.com/104540261/182287431-127d94a1-beae-45c4-a06e-e2ca81daefd4.png)

-Kaggle Ratings data, 2602489 rows by 4 columns
+Kaggle Ratings data was extracted third

 ![3PNG](https://user-images.githubusercontent.com/104540261/182287506-f0dc2c3e-8118-472a-abb3-21ba187001bc.png)

 ## Transforming
 ### Wikipedia Data
-Wikipedia Movies transformed, 22 columns
+Wikipedia Movies transformed

 ![4PNG](https://user-images.githubusercontent.com/104540261/182287539-2e4fb518-0b00-4816-a18f-11808731fea8.png)

-Wikipedia Movies, making the column names more succinct and uniform, 7033 rows of data.
+Wikipedia Movies was converted into a cleaner format

 ![5PNG](https://user-images.githubusercontent.com/104540261/182287573-c500026d-20d3-4d69-9b30-a18ef0172578.png)

 ### Kaggle Data
-Wikipedia Movies merged with Kaggle Movies data, all column names and row counts, 6052 rows.
+Wikipedia Movies were merged with Kaggle Movies data

 ![6PNG](https://user-images.githubusercontent.com/104540261/182287656-57d4d6f3-47a4-4b27-9bbb-a4b3ca426706.png)

-Merged Movies with Kaggle ratings, all of the column names and row counts, 6052 rows.
+Movies and kaggle ratings were merged together

 ![7PNG](https://user-images.githubusercontent.com/104540261/182287809-6fb6d344-e212-4f0d-a06c-39f986f15aa1.png)

 ## Loading
 ### Creating the Movie Database

-Sending the data to PostgresSQL
+Importing the data to the movies database

 ![8PNG](https://user-images.githubusercontent.com/104540261/182287951-2cd1e424-44de-435b-bf22-637f340317e1.png)